pedropombeiro/pedropombeiro/README.md

   - I got introduced to coding when I was around 8 years old as a means of loading games into a Sinclar ZX81.
   - I've been working in fully distributed teams since 2014, and worked in hybrid teams for 13 years before that.

-Skills: Ruby on Rails / Go / C# / Linux / Nix / Bash
+Skills: Ruby on Rails / Go / C# / Linux / Nix / Bash / Vim

 | Link | URL |
 |------|-----|